-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Helping Hands: Simian Aides For The Disabled, Inc. dba Helping Hands: Monkey Helpers For The Disabled as of December 31, 2015 and the changes in its net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Helping Hands: Simian Aides For The Disabled, Inc. d/b/a Helping Hands: Monkey Helpers For The Disabled as of December 31, 2017 and 2016 and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.